“Life is short” sounds a little cliche, but it is true.

 There isn’t a free trial we can cancel, the opportunities for a redo are few, and our relationships matter.

-The reason is, by living life in a way that means people will look back on you fondly, you can experience some of life’s best things.
+The reason is, that by living life in a way that means people will look back on you fondly you can experience some of life’s best things.

 To live a life that people remember, you might have to be here for a few years, so make your health a priority.

-“It will be worth it if I am remembered, if not flatteringly, then at least with some small amount of accuracy.” ― Patrick Rothfuss
+“It will be worth it if I am remembered, if not flatteringly, then at least with some small amount of accuracy.” ― Patrick Rothfuss.

 Pay attention to other people’s feelings

-For example, if someone asks you to do something and you cannot, respond in a timely manner and let them know you cannot do that right now.
+For example, if someone asks you to do something and you cannot, respond promptly and let them know you cannot do that right now.